chatbotizeteam/zowie-agent-sdk-node/README.md

 }
 ```

-**Note:** When using `handleRequest`, authentication must be handled in your route handler since the SDK's `authConfig` only applies to the Express server.
+**Note:** When using `handleRequest`, authentication must be handled in your route handler (e.g., Next.js middleware).
+The SDK's `authConfig` only applies to the Express server.

 ### Context Class